Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Introduction

 \section{Introduction}

-Time series forecasting techniques are widely applied in different fields, e.g., energy consumption~\cite{trindade-uci15a}, business~\cite{makridakis-ijf22a}, or traffic planning~\cite{lana-itsm18a}.
-However, unlike computer vision (CV) and natural language processing (NLP) tasks that are dominated by the CNN~\cite{he-cvpr16a, liu-iclr18a, zoph-cvpr18a} and Transformer~\cite{brown-neurips20a, devlin-acl19a, liu-iccv21a, Vaswani-neurips17a} families, there is no clearly dominating architecture in time series forecasting tasks.
-Although there are lots of transformer-based approaches applied to forecasting models~\cite{ansari-arxiv24a, das-arxiv23a, wu-neurips21a, liu-iclr22a, zhou-icml22a}, many of them might even be outperformed by a simple linear baseline~\cite{zeng-aaai23a}.
+Time series forecasting techniques are widely applied in different fields, e.g., energy consumption~\citep{trindade-uci15a}, business~\citep{makridakis-ijf22a}, or traffic planning~\citep{lana-itsm18a}.
+However, unlike computer vision (CV) and natural language processing (NLP) tasks that are dominated by the CNN~\citep{he-cvpr16a, liu-iclr18a, zoph-cvpr18a} and Transformer~\citep{brown-neurips20a, devlin-acl19a, liu-iccv21a, Vaswani-neurips17a} families, there is no clearly dominating architecture in time series forecasting tasks.
+Although there are lots of transformer-based approaches applied to forecasting models~\citep{ansari-arxiv24a, das-arxiv23a, wu-neurips21a, liu-iclr22a, zhou-aaai21a}, many of them might even be outperformed by a simple linear baseline~\citep{zeng-aaai23a}.

 The success of transformer models in CV and NLP tasks is based on their ability to capture long-term dependencies with the help of tokens with fruitful semantic information, i.e., each word embedding already contains lots of information, while an image patch with many pixels can already tell us a lot of information.
 All this information relaxes the requirement for the models to grab the temporal information within the input series.
 However, this information is usually crucial in time series forecasting tasks, given that a single value at each time step only contains a limited amount of information.
 The strong ability of the transformer family to capture long-term dependencies might not compensate for its poor ability to build temporal connections within the input series.
-This finding is evident by~\citet{zeng-aaai23a}, where a simple linear layer could outperform many state-of-the-art transformer models.
+This finding is evident in~\citet {zeng-aaai23a}, where a simple linear layer could outperform many state-of-the-art transformer models.

-Some recent works show the efficiency of transformers~\cite{liu-arxiv23a, nie-iclr23a} on long-time forecasting tasks.
-However, their approach could still not overcome the temporal dependencies issues for transformers, e.g., PatchTST~\cite{nie-iclr23a} augment the information within each token by constructing a patch with the data from multiple time steps.
-While iTransformer~\cite{liu-arxiv23a} simply encodes the entire input sequence into a token and tries constructing the connections among different variables.
+Some recent works show the efficiency of transformers~\citep{liu-iclr24c, nie-iclr23a} on long-time forecasting tasks.
+However, their approach could still not overcome the temporal dependencies issues for transformers, e.g., PatchTST~\citep{nie-iclr23a} augments the information within each token by constructing a patch with the data from multiple time steps.
+While iTransformer~\citep{liu-iclr24c} simply encodes the entire input sequence into a token and tries to construct the connections among different variables.